wattsjmichael/worlds-documentation/docs/meshes-materials-import/import-images-and-add-texture-animation.md

 Add custom VFX.
 Think muzzle flashes, sparkles, smoke, or if you put the animation on a 3D object (ie. a cylinder), you can attach it to a player and make custom player effects like leveling up, taking damage, healing, etc.

 Tip: You’ll want to have a way to run the animation X# of times.
 And either an off texture (ie. 100% transparent/masked), or set the visibility to false when not being used.

-## Further Assistance

-For any questions or further assistance, creators are encouraged to join the discussion on the Discord server or to schedule a mentor session for personalized guidance.